HRGV/phyloFlash/docs/install.md

 The database has to be reformatted for use by phyloFlash.
 This is done with the script `phyloFlash_makedb.pl`.
 Known contamination sequences from cloning vectors are removed, repeat regions which can have an adverse effect on sequence reconstruction are masked, the database is clustered at 99% and 96% identity to speed up mapping/searching, and finally indexed for the read mapper.

+*NOTE: A .udb indexed database will be created with Vsearch if version v2.5.0+ is detected.
+However, only the file will only be readable by the user running the database setup script.
+If you wish to make it available for other users, please change the file permissions for the .udb file accordingly.*

 The final disk space required for the default SILVA SSU database is about 5 Gb.

 ### 4.1.
 Downloading database automatically